Guerrilla War (video game): Releases

 The arcade version, released by SNK in 1987, followed the format of Ikari Warriors (1986).
 Using eight-way rotary joysticks, the game allowed players to move their character in one direction while shooting in another.

 The game was moderately successful and spawned ports onto home video game systems.
-Data East released home editions on the PC, Commodore 64 and Apple II, while Imagine Software published the Amstrad CPC and ZX Spectrum ports in Europe.
+Data East released home editions on the PC, and Commodore 64, while Imagine Software published the Amstrad CPC and ZX Spectrum ports in Europe.
 SNK in-house published a version for the NES/Famicom 8-bit console.
 Because of the limits of the home platforms, the home versions did not have the rotating joysticks.
-Both the arcade and home console versions were included on the SNK 40th Anniversary Collection for Nintendo Switch, PlayStation 4, and Xbox One.
+Both the arcade and home console versions were included on the SNK 40th Anniversary Collection.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in March 2021.

 The NES version's two-player simultaneous play, unlimited continues, and frantic action gave it an edge over its arcade predecessor.
 It received a perfect 5-star rating in the book Ultimate Nintendo: Guide to the NES Library 1985–1995 and is also available on PlayStation Network.
-This version featured box cover art by Marc Ericksen, who was also responsible for the cover illustration for SNK's own Ikari Warriors III: The Rescue and P.O.W.
+This version features box cover art by Marc Ericksen, who was also responsible for the cover illustration for SNK's own Ikari Warriors III: The Rescue and P.O.W.

 Che Guevara connection

 As the original title indicates, the game is based on the exploits of revolutionary Che Guevara, and the defeat of the Batista regime in Cuba in the late 1950s.
-In addition, player 2's character was Fidel Castro.
-Castro, as he appears in this game, is ranked fifth in Electronic Gaming Monthlys list of the top ten video game politicians.
-Nevertheless, fearing anti-Communist sentiments in the West, SNK did a localisation of the game's dialogue and instruction manual for its North American and European releases.
-The version of Guevara released for the Japanese Famicom is a sought-after item for many video game collectors.
+In addition, player 2's character is Fidel Castro, who is ranked fifth in Electronic Gaming Monthlys list of the top ten video game politicians.
+Nevertheless, fearing anti-Communist sentiments in the West, SNK did a Language localization of the game's dialogue and instruction manual for its North American and European releases.
+The version of Guevara released for the Japanese Famicom is popular with video game collectors.